cs6200-project/IR-SearchEngine/README.txt

         * /phase1_task3_res: all result files for task 3 in phase 1
         * /phase2: all result files for phase 2
         * /phase3: all result files for phase 3

+Project Setup:
+    - Install Python 3, Java 8 and preferred IDE
+    - Install third-party libraries: nltk, bs4
+    - To run the program, try to clear generated files first, and then run each task or phase in sequence